-Training in martial arts can be done in some different ways.
-One of the tried and true methods in Japan is the Kata.
-Combat systems in Japan have used the kata for centuries as a way to train the bushi or samurai among their domains and armies.
+Training in martial arts can be done in different ways.
+One of the tried and true methods in Japan is the kata 形 (shape) or 型 (model).
+Combat systems in Japan have used the kata as an instruction tool from at least 1200 AD as a way to train the bushi or samurai among their domains and training camps.
+Kata in martial arts was developed to train both the mind and body.
+Psychosomatic training is integral in bujutsu.
+Kata training is a rehearsed set of movements with a lot of detail and depth contained in them.
+Kata can be done solo or paired.
+Although choreographed kata can be greatly modified by small adjustments of timing and distance.

-I would like to first define Koryu.
-It differs from modern Japanese martial arts inventions in a few ways.
+I would like to briefly define Koryū as it differs from modern Japanese martial arts in a few ways.
 We can define it solely by its age.
-Most agree that styles invented after 1868 fall under the umbrella of modern (gendai 現代) budo.
-Everything before 1868 are Koryu.
+Most agree that styles invented after 1868 fall under the umbrella of modern (Gendai 現代) budo.
+Everything before 1868 is Koryū.

 Another means to categorization is that modern budo places importance in an order of aesthetics, character discipline, and correct morality.
 The latter being the most important.
 Bujutsu, on the other hand, places combat effectiveness as its primary ambition with discipline and correct morals falling in second and third.
 If at all.